leonpaulmueller/evat/README.md

 # Electric Vehicle Auralization Toolbox (EVAT)

 This repository contains Matlab code and data for the auralization of electric vehicle passages accompanying the paper:
-> Leon Müller and Wolfgang Kropp, _Auralization of Electric Vehicles for the Perceptual Evaluation of Acoustic Vehicle Alerting Systems_, submitted for review and publication to Acta Acustica on 02.
-February 2024
+> Müller L. & Kropp W. 2024.
+Auralization of electric vehicles for the perceptual evaluation of acoustic vehicle alerting systems.
+Acta Acustica, 8, 27. https://doi.org/10.1051/aacus/2024025

 ## Contents
 - **code**